azarSarikhani/github-custom-action/.github/actions/error-annotator/READDME.md

 ## **Features**

 - Extracts errors and warnings from Unity log files.
-This includes any distinct error, warning, fail, and exception words in the log.
+This includes any distinct occurance of any of the words error, warning, fail, and exception in the log.
 - Annotates errors and warnings in GitHub Actions for visibility.
 - Outputs a list of parsed errors for further use in workflows.